Chinese Side Did Not Respond to Hotline Regarding Radar Directed at Japan ASDF Jets, Japanese Govt Sources Say

 The hotline is a communication system that connects the Japanese and Chinese defense authorities.

-The incident highlighted China’s stance, as it even refused to have a dialogue with Japanese defense authorities.
+The incident highlighted China’s closed stance, as it refused to even have a dialogue with Japanese defense authorities.

 On Saturday, the Chinese Navy’s aircraft carrier Liaoning sailed northeast between Okinawa Island and Okidaitojima Island, conducting a total of about 100 takeoffs and landings of carrier-based fighter jets and other aircraft.